Kyoto Railway Museum 京都鉄道博物館

 Once you have seen carriages and engines on display, head up to see the second floor, where you can put your driving skills to the test.
 The model trains here are controlled by simulators much like those used by real train drivers.

-Be sure to stop to admire the front entrance to the museum, formerly the Nijo Station building constructed in 1904.
-Nearby lies the roundhouse with an old turntable designed to switch round inbound and outbound locomotives; it can accommodate up to 15 at a time.
+Be sure to stop to admire the museum's exit, formerly the Nijo Station building constructed in 1904.
+Nearby lies the roundhouse with an old turntable designed to switch round inbound and outbound locomotives.

 The Kyoto Railway Museum is located in Umekoji Park, with convenient access to the Kyoto Aquarium .